jhucsf/spring2022/assign/assign05.md

 ```

 Note that `test_sender.sh` exits with the exit code the client exited with, so you
-can verify that you client exited with the correct exit code by running `echo
+can verify that your client exited with the correct exit code by running `echo
 $?` **immediately** after running the test script.

 The arguments are: